survivejs/react-book/manuscript/13_styling_react.md

 }
 ```

+Note how we pipe cssnext output to css-loader and then to style-loader.
+This is generally the way you use these type of style loaders.
+You let them do their processing first and then defer to the default way of loading styling.

 The advantage of this approach is that you will literally be coding in the future.
 As browsers get better and adopt the standards, you don't have to worry about porting.

 If that sounds a little much or you are just interested in a particular feature such as autoprefixing, you can check out [autoprefixer-loader](https://www.npmjs.com/package/autoprefixer-loader) and [postcss-loader](https://www.npmjs.com/package/postcss-loader). cssnext relies on postcss.
 It provides you with a more granular level of control of CSS plugins.
 You can even implement your own using a bit of JavaScript.